Uttering And Publishing

 A conviction for uttering and publishing is considered a felony that is punishable by up to 14 years in prison.
 However, the offense of uttering and publishing is only for the knowing use of false documents.
 Significant additional criminal penalties could be imposed if the defendant was involved in the fraud or forgery that lead to the creation of the documents that were used.

-Attorney Tiffany DeBruin is a Michigan fraud attorney with the experience necessary to provide a strong defense not only for uttering and publishing charges, but for other charges associated with the creation and use of fraudulent documents.
+Attorney Tiffany DeBruin is a Michigan fraud attorney with the experience necessary to provide a strong defense not only for uttering and publishing charges but also for other charges associated with the creation and use of fraudulent documents.